ekazakos/grabcut-matlab/README.md

 # Implementation of the paper "GrabCut - Interactive Foreground Extraction using Iterated Graph Cuts" in Matlab

 I implemented this paper as part of my BSc thesis.
-Good old computer vision stuff: Markov Random Fields (MRF), GraphCuts, and Gaussiam Mixture Models (GMM).
+Good old computer vision stuff: Markov Random Fields (MRF), GraphCuts, and Gaussian Mixture Models (GMM).

 ## Requirements